Mavo-1/The-Team/README.md

 # Final-Score Introduction
 🏆 Excited to introduce Final Score - My Solution for Organizing Sports Leagues! 🏀🏈⚽️

 I created Final Score for people who were tired of managing sports leagues, teams, and schedules manually or relying on clunky spreadsheets?
-This is a full-stack MERN project designed to streamline the process for you!
+This is a full-stack  project designed to streamline the process for you!

 With Final Score, you can:
 🔹 Create and manage multiple leagues effortlessly